Flow999Cloud/text-bot/README.md

 ![](readme_images/TextBot-ArchitectureFlow.jpg)

-This Starter Kit uses  weather data from the WeatherInsights service and can easily be extended to integrate with botkits from vendors such as Facebook and Twilio.
-However, the concepts used here are platform independent and can be applied to a use cases other than providing forecasts.
-To do so, define your use case in the Conversation service, configuring your Conversation by using the tool provided on the dashboard page for your instance of the Conversation service.
+This application uses flight data from Skyscanner and can easily be extended to integrate with botkits from vendors such as Facebook and Twilio.
+However, the concepts used here are platform independent and can be applied to use cases other than booking flights.
+To do so, define your use case in the Conversation service and configure your Conversation by using the tool provided on the dashboard page for your instance of the Conversation service.
 You can also integrate other bots as mentioned on the [Installing the bots](#bot-installation) section.

 ## Reference information
-The following links provide more information about the Conversation, WeatherInsights, and Alchemy Language services.
+The following links provide more information about the Conversation and Cloudant services.

 ### Conversation service
   * [API documentation](http://www.ibm.com/watson/developercloud/doc/conversation/): Get an in-depth knowledge of the Conversation service